jasonwer/WingOS/README.md

 ## WingOS:
 WingOS is a small hobbyist 64 bit kernel made with <3 in C++

-*oh and i'm 14 years old so sorry if the code is not the best code in the world.*
+(Note: Jason Werry forked this repo and is not 14 haha) *oh and i'm 14 years old so sorry if the code is not the best code in the world.*
 ## Contact: